james-tang17/llm-scaler/vllm/README.md

   bash
 ````

-Once you enter the docker container, go to /opt/intel/multi-arc directory, collaterals/tools/scripts put there.
+Once you enter the docker container, go to /opt/intel/multi-arc directory, all related collaterals, tools and scripts are there.

 ```bash
 root@da47dbf0a2f4:/opt/intel/multi-arc/multi-arc-bmg-offline-installer-25.32.1.2# ls -l